Choosing a Star Tracker for Astrophotography

 Which Star Tracker is Right For You?

-Each and every star tracker I have ever used for astrophotography was capable of sharp, 3-minute exposures using a focal length of up to 200mm.
+Every star tracker I have ever used for astrophotography was capable of sharp, 3-minute exposures using a focal length of up to 200mm.
 A portable star tracker must be accurately polar aligned and balanced to work properly.
 This may seem obvious to most people, but time and time again I see poor results being blamed on the hardware itself.

 My portable star tracking mounts have traveled with me to some amazing places and captured some of my favorite astrophotos.
-Both of the iOptron star trackers I am about to cover are extremely popular in the amateur astrophotography and nightscape photography community, and for good reason.
+Both of the iOptron star trackers I am about to cover are extremely popular in the amateur astrophotography and nightscape photography community and for good reason.

 Sky-Watcher Star Adventurer GTi

-This is extremely useful for beginner astrophotographers that don’t know where to find deep-sky objects in the night sky.
+This is extremely useful for beginner astrophotographers who don’t know where to find deep-sky objects in the night sky.
 Using the dedicated SynScan Pro mobile app, users can select from a large database of targets (Messier, NGC, IC catalogs), and the mount will automatically point to the target for you.

 The Sky-Watcher Star Adventurer GTi.